guowilling/SRVideoPlayer/README.md

 ## Features

 * Support local and network video and automatically distinguish.
-* Custom play interface. providing play, pause, full-screen and other functions. providing play progress bar, load progress bar etc.
+* Custom play interface providing play、pause、full screen button and play progress、load progress bar etc.
-* Slide left of the screen up or down to adjust the brightness.
-Slide right of the screen up or down to adjust the sound.
-* Slide the screen left or right to adjust the play progress.
+* Slide left or right half of the screen up or down to adjust brightness or sound, slide the screen left or right to seek play progress.
 * Cache video data while playing, next time play directly with local data, do not have to download again.

-***

-* 支持本地和网络视频并且自动区分.
-* 自定义播放界面, 提供播放 暂停 全屏 快进 快退等功能.
-* 上下滑动屏幕左边调整亮度, 上下滑动屏幕右边调整音量.
-* 左右滑动屏幕控制播放进度.
-* 播放的同时缓存视频, 下次直接使用本地数据, 不必再次下载.

 ## Show